~Done the Old Way, by Hand~

 Get an authentic Jensen Pack!

-High in the misty Cascade mountains, the dream of Rivendell lived on for many years.
+High in the misty Cascade mountains of Washington, the dream of Rivendell has lived on for many years.
 Eric Hardee and Don Wittenberger have been "Keepers of the Flame."
-Eric has had legal use (via Don Wittenberger) of the authentic Rivendell pack blueprints and has been sewing/selling custom Jensen/Rivendell packs via word of mouth advertising for many years....
+Eric has had legal use (via company owner Don Wittenberger) of the authentic Rivendell pack patterns and has been sewing/selling custom Jensen/Rivendell packs via word of mouth advertising for many years....
 Eric can sew up a gorgeous original Jensen or Giant Jensen for you--- Contact him!
 He is a true lover of this pack.
 His email is ewak3@juno.com.
-Tell him that you heard about him from Bruce at OregonPhotos.com (Note: Eric has recently put up a Rivendell pack website, see Eric's own Rivendell website.
+Tell him that you heard about him from Bruce at OregonPhotos.com. ...
+Eric has a fine Rivendell pack website, see Eric's own Rivendell website.

 Page Five-- the Rivendell Hot Tamale Mitten and a discussion of the science of warm hands